UFC Fight Night: Grasso vs. Araujo: Predictions & Analysis

 A few statistical edges stand out.
 Malkoun throws significantly more leather — a 1.6 sig. strike per minute gap.
 Maximov is far more active with takedowns, averaging 0.3 more per 15 minutes.
 Malkoun has tighter striking defense, making opponents miss more often.

-**The Pick: Nick Maximov over Jacob Malkoun.** This is essentially a pick'em.
-The model nudges toward Maximov at 54%, but there's almost nothing separating these two.
+The Pick: Nick Maximov over Jacob Malkoun.
+The model gives Maximov a slight nod at 56% — this could easily go either way.
 The market and our model are aligned — the line looks fair.

 Joanderson Brito